CoDeConf/CoDeOSL15/program/index.md

 Estimates are slippery things at the best of times, but they get a whole lot more slippery when combined with Continuous Delivery.
 In this session we discover that there is more than one kind of estimate and examine how they are typically used in an agile context.
 We'll then dig a bit deeper to see how Continuous Delivery affects our approach, and whether there are any responsible alternatives to estimation.
 Along the way I hope to play a game or two with you, so be prepared to have some fun with estimates.

+## Unleash your features gradually
+{: #unleash}

+######[Ivar Østhus]({{site.root}}/speakers#iosthus), Lead Developer, FINN.no

+At FINN.no we are 140 developers deploying code to production multiple times a day.
+We have a few web applications and a few hundred running micro-services in production and integrate code in production even before new features are ready for the end user.
+And when the feature is complete we gradually roll out the new feature to our end users.
+This allows us to verify the performance of the new feature and that it actually solves the user problem it targets.
+In this talk I will briefly introduce the feature toggle technique in general and how this allows us to separate deploy and release of new features.
+I will also introduce Unleash, an open source feature toggle system, we developed to solve this issue.

 ## All unicorns were once horses (and some were donkeys before that)
 {: #unicorns}